-It's closely related to the great white sharks.
+It’s closely related to the great white shark.

 Lemon sharks are sturdy, powerful and can grow up to 3 meters (10 feet).

-But relax and do not panic when you see one during your dive.
+But relax.
+Don’t panic when you see one of these sleek creatures during your dive.

 Identifying Marks / Features

-You can easily distinguish lemon sharks since they have a yellow body coloring, a flattened head with a short and broad snout.
-Lemon sharks have two dorsal fins which almost have the same size.
+You can easily identify a lemon shark since they have a yellow body coloring, a flattened head with a short and broad snout.
+Lemon sharks have two dorsal fins that almost have the same size.
 In other sharks, the first dorsal fin is usually larger than the second dorsal fin.